GAUTAMSAHARAN/gallery/README.md

 6. open "http://localhost:3000/" and enjoy.
 7. feel free to upgrade it according to you.

-$$ Ruby and Ruby on rails must be properly installed on your PC.
+$$ "Ruby" and "Ruby on rails" must be properly installed on your PC.

 IMPORTANT POINT:
 if you want to login as an Admin user to use the full functionality of this site, Please use the given credential for login, otherwise signup, you will find the signup link in login section.